VanAurum/ML-automator/README.md

 # ML Automator
 #### Author: Kevin Vecmanis

-Machine Learning Automator ('ML Automator' for short) is an automation project that integrates __Sequential Model Based Optimization__ (SMBO) with the main learning algorithms from Python's Sci-kit Learn library to generate a really fast, automated tool for tuning machine learning algorithms.
-MLAutomator leverages a library called Hyperopt to accomplish this.
+Machine Learning Automator (__ML Automator__) is an automation project that integrates __Sequential Model Based Optimization__ (SMBO) with the main learning algorithms from Python's Sci-kit Learn library to generate a really fast, automated tool for tuning machine learning algorithms.  __MLAutomator__ leverages a library called Hyperopt to accomplish this.
 [Read more about Hyperopt here](http://hyperopt.github.io/hyperopt/)

 ## What is SMBO?